-The settlement’s formal opening took place on October 5, 1880,and the first issue of the Rugbeian followed soon after, in January 1881.
+The settlement’s formal opening took place on October 5, 1880,and the first issue of The Rugbeian followed soon after, in January 1881.

-July 2nd 1881 Rugby started to produce it’s own newspaper.
+July 2nd 1881 Rugby started to produce its own newspaper.
 Prior to that, from January until June 1881 the paper was printed in Cincinnati and shipped to Rugby by rail to be distributed.

 In the early years it was a monthly, then weekly publication.
 It was one of the first community papers in the region and was definitely the most intellectual and witty.
 It was first named the Rugbeian and published by a combination of early colonists including Hasting Hughes and Osmond Dakeyne.
 Osmond became the editor but a few months later, was the first to die of typhoid, in August 1881.
 Other publishers continued the paper through 1887 with the name changes – Rugbeian and District Reporter and Plateau Gazette and East Tennessee News.*

 The eight-page paper was published monthly for the first few months, and became a four-page weekly in July 1881.
 The paper’s motto “Shoulder to Shoulder” was cited by Hughes, in his speech at the dedication of Rugby, in which he envisioned the settlers and Americans living and working together, shoulder to shoulder.

 No publishers or editors were named in the early issues of the Rugbeian, but Osmond Dakeyne is believed to have been the paper’s first editor.
 Some of the earliest copies of the paper have handwritten names attributed to many of the articles, with the majority of the editorial content contributed by W. Hastings Hughes (Thomas Hughes’ brother) and Osmond Dakeyne.